 We are talking about tactics used against friends, family members, love interests, children, and co-workers by mindful, active, social predators.

-We’re talking people prone to the situational use and abuse of others like means to their own selfish and typically socially destructive personal ends using mindful military style social sabotage techniques written about thoroughly by hostile foreign power governments and by truly spooky people over the years who do things like work extracting information and or manning counterintelligence initiatives while seeking to serve, to protect, and to defend concepts like Freedom and by-the-people-for-the-people styles of international civic population management.
+We are talking people prone to the situational use and abuse of others like means to their own selfish and typically socially destructive personal ends using mindful military-style social sabotage techniques written about thoroughly by hostile foreign power governments and by truly spooky people over the years who do things like work extracting information and or manning counterintelligence initiatives while seeking to serve, to protect, and to defend concepts like Freedom and by-the-people-for-the-people styles of international civic population management.